 - a.
-Recheck each dogs score.
-HM/HD has the authority to make changes to any mathematical errors.
+Note the time received.
+Recheck each dog's score.
+HM/HD has the authority and shall make corrections to any mathematical errors.
 Check to see that handlers signed the scorecard.
-Any handler that does not sign the scorecard results in that dog being scratched.
-Check to see if handlers, having left the cast for any reason, have indicated hunt time used and other dogs' scores at the time they left the cast. - b.
-Any questions must be notated with a question mark (?) on the scorecard. - c.
+Any handler that does not sign the scorecard shall be given the opportunity and may do so in view of the official.
+Otherwise, that dog is scratched.
+Check to see if handlers, having left the cast for any reason, have indicated hunt time used and other dogs' scores at the time they left the cast. - Any questions must be notated with a question mark (?) on the scorecard. - c.
 If there is a question noted, get the cast off by themselves to discuss the situation and make your decision.
 Only individuals directly involved in the dispute should be included in any of the discussions.
 Wait until the scorecards are returned before discussing a situation that arises in the woods.
 Members of the cast have thirty (30) minutes to make a complaint after the scorecards are turned in. - d.
 If a question is not satisfactorily resolved, any owner or handler has the right to request a panel.
-Refer to the rulebook in the section under; Appeal Procedures. - e.
+Refer to the rulebook in the section under, Appeal Procedures. - e.
 Keep scorecards confidential until deadline or until all scorecards have been returned.
 THIS MUST BE RIGIDLY ENFORCED.
 Scorecards must then be made available for review.
 Any owner or handler questioning a dog's score, or event placement, must do so not later than thirty minutes after the posted deadline to return scorecards.